 What ACC Can Offer?

-- Since ACC’s contract is 4 years in length that means the $50,000 given in 2016 will be returned completely by 2020
+- Since ACC’s contract is four years in length, that means the $50,000 given in 2016 will be returned entirely by 2020

-- Therefore on average $12,500 will be returned each year from the 2016 recipients until 2020
+- Therefore, on average, $12,500 will be returned each year from the 2016 recipients until 2020.

-- So in 2017, we will have $12,500 of loan repayment from the 2016 recipients
+- So, in 2017, we will have $12,500 of loan repayment from the 2016 recipients.

-- If your family were able to raise another $25,000, then we would have a total of $25,000 + $12,500 which totals to $37,500 available for loans
+- If your family could raise another $25,000, then we would have a total of $25,000 + $12,500 which totals $37,500 available for loans.

-- So for the 2018 recipients, we will have the combined total of the loan repayment from the 2016 and 2017 recipients plus whatever is raised from your family
+- So, for the 2018 recipients, we will have the combined total of the loan repayment from the 2016 and 2017 recipients plus whatever is raised from your family.